Principle and Interest

 First calculate the principle and interest at today’s prevailing rate.
 If you are buying with less than 20% down, use an interest rate about a quarter point higher than the current rate to allow for PMI.
 (Instead of 4%, estimate using 4.25%)

-Then add an estimated amount for insurance and tax escrow.
+Then add an estimated amount for homeowners and flood insurance.
 Your lender can usually give you a ballpark figure.
-Or you can call the agent who handles your auto insurance and ask him for a rough estimate.
+Or you can call the agent who handles your auto insurance and ask him for an estimate.
 Just understand that the actual premium will depend on exactly where the home is located and how much it is worth.